gaelicgod/fashionista-quotes/README.md

 ## Styling

 This project uses Tailwind CSS for styling.
-The main configuration can be found in:
+The main configuration can be found in `tailwind.config.js`.
+Custom UI components are located in the `components/ui/` directory.

+## Key Components

+- `FashionQuoteGeneratorClient`: The main component for generating quotes
+- `FashionIconPanel`: A sliding panel displaying information about fashion icons
+- `FashionQuoteSkeleton`: A loading skeleton for improved user experience

 ## Learn More